sparticle999/SpaceCompany/README.md

 - Increased Width of Resources List to reduce vertical scrolling
 - Added Tiered Laboratories
 - Added Batteries
+- Changed Silicon from an inner planet resource to an earth resource

 v0.3.5
 - Added Number Formatting for large numbers